-As a psychotherapeutic counsellor and coach I see each person as unique and work with you as an individual.
+As a psychologist, counsellor and coach I see each person as unique and work with you as an individual.
 I offer online, telephone and face to face counselling and I always try to find you an appointment within a week of you getting in touch with me.

 Please ask if you would like dog therapy (when we have my puppy, Enzo, in the room with us).

 I also offer Walking Therapy.
 One hour outside talking things through can make an enormous difference.
-(This will resume when restrictions are lifted)

 I offer a safe, confidential space where you can look at your world and feelings without judgement.
-Together we will explore how you currently experience your world and through this discover new possibilities for your life and tools to help you cope in the future.
+Together we will explore how you currently experience your world and discover new possibilities for your life and tools to help you cope in the future.

 People come to therapy for many reasons.
 For some a sudden loss or trauma may have made coping difficult.
 Others may want to gain more insight into themselves to change their patterns.
 And some experience personal, emotional or relationship difficulties which they would like to understand.
 Sometimes we just don’t know what's wrong but need to talk to someone to work out what’s going on.
 Whatever your reasons, research has shown that speaking to a supportive professional can be very helpful.

 Together we will decide whether a brief intervention for a current life crisis or longer term therapy will be the most helpful for you.

 I work from a private location near Tidworth, about 10 minutes from Andover or Stockbridge in Hampshire.
 Public transportation and free parking are available.

 I have been a practising therapist for ten years working in a variety of settings, in long and short term therapy, including the NHS, the University of Surrey, Grayshott Medical Spa and in private practice.